Best email finder tools for sales and outreach in 2026

 Pricing & plans

-Hunter runs on a credit model with monthly limits; repeated searches/ verifies count once per calendar month, which is friendly to iterative work.
+Hunter runs on a credit model with monthly limits.
+Repeated searches or verifies count once per calendar month.
+So it is friendly to iterative work.

 A free plan exists for light usage.
-For teams that spike on volume, step up to higher credit bands to keep per-lookup costs stable.
+For teams that spike on volume, step up to higher credit bands.
+As a result, per-lookup costs stay stable.

 Review the vendor’s pricing page for current limits and add-ons.